top of page

 Agnes Horvath

-I mainly create ceramic and food miniatures, recreating familiar forms with careful attention to surface, texture, and character.
-Alongside these, I enjoy making rare and unusual pieces that are seldom seen in miniature, objects that invite curiosity and feel special to own.
+I mostly make ceramic and food miniatures, recreating familiar objects with a lot of care for surface, texture, and personality.
+Alongside these, I also love working on rarer, more unusual pieces that you do not often see in miniature.
+Those are the ones that spark curiosity and feel especially meaningful to own.

-With a background in photography, history, and anthropology, and years spent working as a cataloguer and researcher in an auction house in Budapest, research and observation remain at the heart of my process.
-I love tracing the stories behind objects and translating them into miniature form.
+My background is in photography, history, and anthropology, and I spent several years working at an auction house in Budapest.
+Because of this, research and close observation are still a big part of how I work.
+I enjoy uncovering the stories behind objects and translating them into miniature form.

-From research and making to photography, each piece is created with care, historical sensitivity, and an appreciation for materials.
-Wherever possible, I use techniques and finishes that reflect the original full scale objects.
+From research and making to photographing the finished piece, everything is done with care, respect for materials, and an eye for historical detail.
+Whenever I can, I use techniques and finishes that echo the original full scale objects.

 Press